top of page

 pic 5_edited.jpg

 Thrombopoietin receptor (TpoR) drives the development of megakaryocyte lineage.
 TpoR is also important for the maintenance of haematopoietic stem cells (HSCs).
 Platelet surface TpoR also maintains homeostasis by regulating the serum thrombopoietin levels.
 Thus, the dynamics of TpoR cell surface expression, internalization and redirection of internalized TpoR to the cell surface have to be regulated.
-We will study how TpoR dynamics is regulated during myeloproliferative neoplasm.
 READ MORE

 Mutant calreticulin driven myeloproliferative neoplasm